thejefflarson/whisperer/README.md

-# whisperer.rs
+# whisperer
 A mostly dumb way to make sure every k8s namespace has your pull secrets.

 ## Ok, what is all this?
-**whisperer.rs** is a kubernetes operator that whispers a secret to another namespaces.
+**whisperer** is a kubernetes operator that whispers a secret to another namespaces.

 It's 300 lines of code, most of which is handling edgecases, I'd love to know if there are more I haven't thought of.